AutomationSolutionz/automationsolutionz.github.io/blog/2025-12-28-zeuz-platform-20251228/index.md

 9. **Discussion mention autocomplete behavior corrected:** Pressing Enter while an autosuggestion was highlighted used to send the message instead of completing the mention.
 Now, pressing Enter correctly autocompletes the suggestion without sending the message.
 10. **Removed 3-digit Test Case ID validation on Debug page:** The Debug page previously enforced a three-digit test case ID format.
 This validation has been removed to support broader ID formats.
 11. **External Webhook Notification**: Failed breakdown webhook notifications were not sent in some cases when more than 15 test cases existed.
 Fixed the issue.
+12. **Import test case Bug**: Step imported with no actions issue is fixed.

 ## 🛠️ Improvements
 1. **System messages for Discussion participant changes:** Adding or removing participants from a discussion is now logged automatically as a system message.
 These entries are visible to everyone and cannot be edited or deleted, increasing transparency.